Yubin-Lu/Temporal-normalizing-flows-for-SDEs/README.md

 See IceCore.py
 In this code, I preprocess the data of 'IceCore Oxygen18' using this formula
 x_normal = 100 * (x-mean(x)) / mean(x)

+Part of the code is from the author of the following article

+[1] Gert-Jan Both, Remy Kusters.
+Temporal normalizing flows. arXiv preprint arXiv:1912.09092v1, 2019.